Phineas and Ferb: Mission Marvel

 "Phineas and Ferb: Mission Marvel" is a crossover episode of the animated series Phineas and Ferb, featuring characters from Marvel Entertainment.
-The 22nd broadcast episode of the fourth season and the 196th broadcast episode overall of the series, it aired on August 16, 2013, on Disney Channel and on August 25, 2013, on Disney XD.
+The 11th and 12th episodes, as well as the 22nd broadcast episode of the fourth season, the 196th episode segment broadcast and the 111th and 112th episodes overall of the series, it aired on August 16, 2013, on Disney Channel and on August 25, 2013, on Disney XD.
 The episode was released on DVD on October 1, 2013.

 Plot

 Phineas, Ferb, Isabella, Baljeet and Buford are surfing on an asteroid belt in outer space ("Surfin' Asteroids") while Agent P confronts Dr. Doofenshmirtz.
 Before Agent P destroys it, Doofenshmirtz's "Power-Draininator" inadvertently fires a beam that bounces off the kids' space station and hits Iron Man, Spider-Man, Hulk, and Thor, who are battling Red Skull, Whiplash, Venom, and MODOK in New York City ("My Streets"), rendering them powerless and allowing the villains to escape.

 On the S.H.I.E.L.D. helicarrier, Nick Fury notifies them that the beam came from Phineas and Ferb's station, and they go to the boys' house to confront them, but the two profess their innocence.
 Meanwhile, after finding out that Doofenshmirtz's Power-Draininator has drained the heroes' powers, the villains pay him a visit, initially thinking him to be an evil genius.
 After running errands with Doofenshmirtz ("My Evil Buddies and Me"), the villains realize his incompetence and decide to bring the heroes to them by attacking the Googolplex Mall.

 Meanwhile, Phineas, Ferb, and their friends plan to assist the heroes in a self-built defense facility, the "Secret Hideout for Emergency Defense" (S.H.E.D.).
 They build a machine to duplicate the lost powers, but due to Candace's interference, the heroes' powers get mixed up.
 The heroes and Phineas and Ferb, equipped with their Beak suit, go to the mall to face the villains, but are quickly subdued, and subsequently rescued by Agent P wearing a superhero costume.